 Recycling is easy.
 All you need is the commitment and the attitude to make it happen.
 Recycling starts by emptying food or liquid in any container before placing your rubbish in the recycling bins.
 Every local council has rules and guidelines for collecting rubbish and acceptable waste items.

 So, check your local council to avoid compromising your recycling efforts.

 - Do check your local council’s waste bin collection time and day.
 Place your bins out the night before.

-- Do check your local council’s guidelines on what types of wastes are accepted for collection.
+- Check your local council’s guidelines on what types of waste are accepted for collection.
 Always make reading a habit.

 - Do sort your disposable and recyclables appropriately and accordingly.

-- Do place all waste your waste in the bins and close the lid tightly.
+- Place all your waste in the bins and close the lid tightly.
 Make sure not to overfill the waste bin.

-- Retrieve and store your bins back in your property after collection or within 24 hours after cleanup.
+- Retrieve and store your bins back on your property after collection or within 24 hours after cleanup.

 - Do contact a local rubbish removalist provider for large quantities of unwanted items.
 Paul’s Rubbish Removal is always ready to provide rubbish removalists anytime.

 - Don’t place bags or boxes beside the bins.
 Mostly, they won’t be collected.

 - Don’t stuff your waste bin.
 A heavy bin is difficult to carry during pickup

 - Don’t place your bin earlier than the scheduled pick up.
 You don’t want to attract passersby stuffing their rubbish in your bin.

 - Don’t place your bin in a spot that can block pedestrian or vehicle access.